 Siri smiled.
 “Mountains?”

 Please, he wrote, sitting in his chair beside the bed.
-Siri lay back on one side, a sheet over her, resting on one elbow so she could see what he wrote.
-Fire crackled.
+Siri was laying on one side, a sheet over her, resting on one elbow so she could see what he wrote.
+The fire crackled.

 “I don’t know what you tell you,” she said.
-“I mean, the mountains aren’t wondrous like T’Telir.
-You have so many colors here, so much variety.”
+“I mean, the mountains aren’t something amazing like the wonders you have in T’Telir.
+You have so many colors, so much variety.”

 I think that rocks sticking from the ground, going up thousands of feet into the air, is variety, he wrote.

 “I guess,” she said.
-“I liked it there, though I’d never known anything else.
-I mean, for someone like you, it would probably be boring.”
+“I liked it there--I didn’t really ever want to know anything else.
+For someone like you, though, it would probably be boring.”

 More boring than sitting in the same palace every day, not allowed to leave, not allowed to speak, being dressed and pampered?

 Siri paused.
-“Okay, you win,” she said.
+“Okay, you win.”

 Tell me of them, please.
 His handwriting was getting very good, all things considered.
 And, the more he wrote, the more he seemed to understand.
 She wished so much that she could find him books to read and digest--she suspected that he’d absorb them quickly, becoming as learned as any of the scholars who had tried to tutor her.

 And yet, all he had was Siri.
-He seemed to appreciate what she gave him--but that was probably just because he didn’t know just how unlearned she was.
+He seemed to appreciate what she gave him--but that was probably just because he didn’t know just how ignorant she was.

 And again, she thought, I find myself wishing I’d listened to my tutors.
 I suspect a few of them would laugh themselves silly if they knew how much I’d come to regret ignoring them.